 We see organisations spend a significant amount on technical training in the hope of seeing better job performance and business results in return.
 Unfortunately, they are often disappointed when after extensive training, employees still don’t seem to have mastered the new skills.

-Actually, it’s not entirely their fault, but rather an effect of how our brains work.
+To be fair, it’s not entirely the employee’s fault but rather a negative effect of how our brains are programmed to work.

 The curse of the forgetting curve